justinbangerter/django-custom-profile/README.md

 ---

-First, clone this repository into a subfolder of your repository and add the following line to your `settings.py` (just copy the folder, don't bother making a submodule)
+First, clone this repository into a subfolder of your repository (just copy the folder, don't bother making a submodule).

+Then, add the following line to your `settings.py`

     AUTH_PROFILE_MODULE = 'accounts.UserProfile'